 Onions, garlic and leeks are some of the members of the Allium family of vegetables.
-These vegetables are known for their characteristic organosulfur compounds, which slow tumor growth and kill cancer cells.
+These vegetables are known for their characteristic organosulfur compounds that are responsible for their anti-cancer properties.
 Like the isothiocyanates (ITCs) in cruciferous vegetables, these organosulfur compounds are released when these vegetables are chopped, crushed or chewed.

 Once onions or garlic are chopped or crushed, the enzyme alliinase goes to work, producing organosulfur compounds with beneficial antioxidant, anti-inflammatory, and anti-cancer effects.26 The other members of the Allium family also contain beneficial organosulfur compounds.
 These phytochemicals help detoxify carcinogens, inhibit cancer cell growth, and block angiogenesis.27 Many epidemiological studies have found that higher intake of garlic, onions, and other Alliums is associated with lower risk of gastric and esophageal cancers.28 To get the full effect of the alliinase enzyme, thoroughly chew garlic or other Alliums raw or wait about 10 minutes to cook after chopping or mincing.29